Work Stress & Burnout

 Burnout is related to chronic workplace stress that has not been successfully managed.
 It is not simply being busy, and it is not a personal weakness.

-Burnout can show up as exhaustion, emotional distance from work, irritability, reduced effectiveness, poor sleep, brain fog, headaches, low motivation, and reduced resilience.
+Burnout can appear as exhaustion, emotional distance from work, irritability, reduced effectiveness, poor sleep, brain fog, headaches, low motivation, and reduced resilience.

 At JHN, we evaluate work stress and burnout through a Brain–Mind–Sleep lens.
-We look at sleep quality, insomnia, sleep apnea risk, fatigue, mood, headache, caffeine/stimulant use, medical contributors, and work schedule.
+We look at sleep quality, insomnia, sleep apnea risk, fatigue, mood, headaches, caffeine or stimulant use, medical contributors, and work schedules.
+Work Stress & Burnout Treatment in Gurgaon focuses on understanding these contributors when persistent work stress affects sleep, energy, or daily functioning.

 Quick Check: Could Work Stress Be Affecting Your Sleep and Health?